 Where can guests enjoy food and drink?

 The hotel's award-winning restaurant has long enjoyed a reputation as Nottingham's most successful dining venue.
 From breakfast through to dinner, all food is cooked using the very best local produce, including bread from the award-winning Hambleton Bakery and meat from Melton Mowbray's best butchers, Dickinson and Morris.
 With diligent service and inspired modern British menus, the emphasis at Hart's is on simple, classic flavours and the best ingredients available.
-Head chef Martin Sludds together with Executive Chef Aaron Patterson from Hambleton Hall, blends premium-quality ingredients to produce stunning dishes.
+Head chef Lukaz Jaworski together with Executive Chef Aaron Patterson from Hambleton Hall, blends premium-quality ingredients to produce stunning dishes.